datahub-project/datahub/docs/plugins.md

      }
    ```

-4. Refer section (Plugin Installation)[#plugin_installation] for plugin installation in DataHub environment
+4. Install the Plugin: Refer to the section (Plugin Installation)[#plugin_installation] for plugin installation in DataHub environment
-5. Refer section (Plugin Permissions)[#plugin_permissions] for permissions a plugin has while executing in DataHub environment

 ## Plugin Installation
 DataHub's GMS Service searches for the plugins in container's local directory at location `/etc/datahub/plugins/auth/`.
 This location will be referred as `plugin-base-directory` hereafter.